 Professor James SweeneyProfessor

 Prof. Sweeney joined Lancaster University Law School in 2013.
-Prior to that, he has worked at Durham, Newcastle and Hull.
+Prior to that, he has worked at Durham, Newcastle and Hull universities.
 From 2011-2013 he was founding Deputy Director of Durham Global Security Institute.

 PhD Supervision Interests